 Department of Financial Institutions (DFI): Form DFI-102 (Articles of Incorporation – Nonstock Corporation)

 - The Division of Quality Assurance (DQA) Corporate Guardianship program requires a copy of the submitted DFI-102 form when a corporate guardianship application is processed.
 The name of a corporate guardianship business must end with the abbreviation "Inc." (refer to Article 1 of DFI-102 instructions).
 DQA returns corporate guardian application materials if applying corporations do not have "Inc." at the end of names.

-- DFI provides form DFI-102 as an online form (link is external) and as a PDF document (PDF) with instructions (PDF).
+- DFI provides form DFI-102 as an online form and as a PDF document (PDF) with instructions (PDF).